 Payment for outpatient services is due at the time the services are provided.
 If your pet is admitted to the hospital, you will be required to leave a deposit of 75% of the estimated amount.
-We accept cash, personal checks, MasterCard, Discover or VISA.
+We accept cash, personal checks, MasterCard, Discover, VISA, Amex or Care Credit.
 The balance of your account is due at the time your pet is discharged from the hospital.
 If during your pet's stay you and your veterinarian agree that additional care is needed beyond what was anticipated at the time of the original estimate, you may be asked to make an additional deposit toward your final bill.
 If you think you may have a problem paying your account in full, please contact our Accounting Office prior to discharge at 508-839-7938.

 CareCredit is a firm that specializes in assisting its clients with the cost of medical or veterinary care.
 If you qualify for the firm's services you will be able to pay your bill in installments at a relatively low or no-interest rate.
 The hospital can help you with the CareCredit application process.
 Please call our Accounting Office at (508) 839-7938.